overwolf/overwolf.github.io/docs/start/submit-your-app-to-the-store.md

 ## Support page

-Before your new app can go live, you **must** create a customer support page for it.
+Before your new app can go live, we recommend create a customer support page for it.
 We've put together advice and instructions on building support pages for your app [here](add-a-knowledge-base-to-app).

 ## How to Submit an App